rjpcasalino/blog_bt/pages/posts/2020-04-30-Using_the_calm_window_manager.md

 ```
 and so on...

 There are 35 odd-ish key bindings.
 That's not too bad. cwm's "GROUPS" concept makes it easy to simulate "virtual desktops".
-Groupings can be traversed via C-arrow keys.
+Groupings can be traversed via arrow keys.

 Moving windows utilizes vim keys(i.e., hjkl).